ikskuh/LoLa/README.md

 # LoLa Programming Language

-LoLa is a small programming language meant to be embedded into games.
+LoLa is a small programming language meant to be embedded into games to be programmed by the players.
 The compiler and runtime are implemented in Zig and C++.

 ## Short Example
 ```js